 Leave on low heat for 5 minutes stirring once in while.
 This will help the bread soak up all the flavor from the onion spice mixture.
 Add chopped cilantro and lemon juice, stir and serve hot with mint chutney.

-The lentils stay crunchy, the spices with the little butter add a nutty savory flavor with the bread hearty and chewy.
-It really is a party in your mouth.
+The lentils stay crunchy, the spices add a nutty savory flavor with the bread hearty and chewy.